refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 :::caution

-If you have used `codemod`, `v3LegacyAuthProviderCompatible: true` prop added to the auth hooks for backward compatibility.
-If you have updated to the new auth provider, you need to manually remove this prop.
+`v3LegacyAuthProviderCompatible: true` prop was added to the auth hooks for backward compatibility if you used `codemod` for migration, which needs to be removed manually if you want to upgrade to the new auth provider.

 ```diff
 useLogin({